cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 - *Type:* {[ key: string ]: string}

-Configuration block of settings for max unavailable resources during node group updates [object Object] The property type contains a map, they have special handling, please see {@link cdk.tf /module-map-inputs the docs}.
+Configuration block of settings for max unavailable resources during node group updates The property type contains a map, they have special handling, please see {@link cdk.tf /module-map-inputs the docs}.

 ---